When developing documentation as code, we generally store our document as a Git repository.

 Git tracks every update made to content within a repository via commits.
 We can tag the document at a specific time manually to version it, or rely on Git flows to analyze document changes.

-This approach is scalable to even when we have dozens of collaborators working on the same content across a decentralized team.
+This approach proves scalable - even when we have dozens of collaborators working on the same content across a decentralized team.
 We can apply permissions to what user can update what branch, and whether a gatekeeper needs to approve a change.

-Workflows to update tags manually should be defined by your company’s specific documentation workflows and included or referenced in the README.md file of your document.
+Define workflows to update tags manually via your company’s specific documentation workflows and included or referenced in the README.md file of your document.

-Below is an example using a document lifecycle tool (GitLab in this case) to show us our document tags.
+The below example shows a document lifecycle tool (GitLab in this case) and its tag function.